mcombeau/Arachnida/spider/README.md

 Spider is a small image-scraping script in Python.
 Downloads `.jpg`, `.jpeg`, `.png`, `.gif`, and `.bmp` images from a given URL, recursively.

 This bot respects `robots.txt`.
-Please do not use this program for malicious purposes.
+This program was made for educational purposes, please do not use it for malicious ones.

 ## Usage